josephmolina256/uiGen/README.md

 The back end is set up using Node and Express which was connected to MongoDB for storing and accessing user posts

-The front end was developed using React and Tailwind where users can post to an image gallery.
+The front end was developed using React and Tailwind where users can post to the image gallery.